YashKapoor1102/Monopoly/README.md

 that does not go bankrupt (money does not equal $0) wins.

 ## Credits
-- Yash Kapoor: Developer, Unit/Integration Tests, and README
+- Yash Kapoor: Developer, Code Reviews, Unit/Integration Tests, and README
 - Robert Simionescu: Developer and Refactoring Code
 - Himanshu Singh: Unit/Integration Tests and Refactoring Code